bmolitor1/sillyProjects/README.md

 i doubt anyone will use this for like a maze solving program, but you'd have to modify the code slightly to add the start and end characters since i just have an opening in the border.

+yes, it uses gotos, but idk an easy way to do vim block comments lol

 how to use:
 - ```gcc mazeGen3.c -o maze```